HewlettPackard/dlcookbook-dlbs/src/tensorrt/docs/build.md

    ```bash
        cmake -DHOST_DTYPE=SP32 ..
    ```
+   This is not recommended because will significantly impact performance.

 2. `DEBUG_LOG=[OFF]` Enables/disables detailed logging.
 May be useful for debugging purposes:
    ```bash
        cmake -DDEBUG_LOG=ON ..
    ```
+   Not enabled by default.

 Some of the standard parameters:
 1. `CMAKE_BUILD_TYPE=[Release]` Build type.
 By default, release binaries are build.
 Set to `Debug` to debug the tool.